Operational and strategic risks

 (C) Market risks

-Axfood operates in a competitive and dynamic market, which requires flexibility in the operations to meet new customer needs and behaviours.
+Axfood operates in a competitive and dynamic market, which requires flexibility to respond to new customer needs and behaviours.
 To stay up to date with competitors and new trends, the market is constantly monitored.
 For example, customer and consumer surveys are conducted regularly, which together with other analyses form the basis of the Group’s strategies.
-In 2024, Axfood’s assessment is that competition in the market intensified, and this development is being carefully monitored.
+Competition in the market remained intense in 2025, and this development is being thoroughly monitored.

 (D) Employee risks

-The food retail market is changing rapidly, and change management is becoming increasingly important.
+The food retail market is changing rapidly, and change management is therefore important.
 Recruiting, developing and retaining competent and committed employees is a prerequisite for Axfood’s development.
 To counter the negative effects of losses of key persons, the Group works continuously with succession planning.
 Axfood also devotes a great deal of focus to diversity and inclusion.
 All workplaces are to be free from all forms of discrimination and offensive treatment, which is clearly specified in an equal treatment policy.
-Axfood is to be an attractive and sustainable workplace where the focus on a constructive, healthy and inclusive work environment is fundamental.
+Axfood is to offer attractive and sustainable workplaces where the focus on a constructive, healthy and inclusive work environment is fundamental.

 (E) Regulatory risks

 For Axfood, compliance with laws and other rules and regulations is fundamental, as is conducting business in accordance with generally accepted business practice.
-Violations or negligence in these areas could harm the Group’s reputation and result in sanctions as well as fines.
+Violations or negligence in these areas could harm the Group’s reputation and result in sanctions and fines.
 For risk prevention purposes, a number of policies, a well-working system of internal control and an ethical approach to counter the soliciting or accepting of bribes and corruption have been established in all areas.
-Every supplier the Company enters into an agreement with is required to adhere to the Group’s Code of Conduct or to have its own corresponding requirements.
-The Code of Conduct is an integrated part of the purchasing process and is included in all supplier agreements, except for certain local suppliers, which are handled directly at the local level.
+Suppliers with which the Group enters into an agreement are required to adhere to the Group’s Code of Conduct or to have its own corresponding requirements.
+The Code of Conduct is an integrated part of the procurement process and is included in all supplier agreements, except for certain local suppliers, which are handled at the local level.
 In connection with new laws or regulations, measures are reviewed well before the new regulations are enacted.
-Axfood also strives to influence regulatory processes by, for example, actively participating in comment rounds or sub-reporting to ensure that the upcoming requirements are adapted and applicable.
+Axfood also participates in regulatory processes by, for example, responding in comment rounds or sub-reporting to ensure that the upcoming requirements are adapted and applicable.

 (F) IT and information security risks

 Digitalisation presents opportunities, but also places greater demands on the ability to protect information and customer data as well as ensuring stable IT operations.
-In the past few years, an increase in cybercriminal activity has been observed.
-Information security is therefore a prioritised area and part of the strategic agenda.
+In the past few years, cybercriminal activity has increased.
+Information security is therefore a prioritised area for Axfood and part of its strategic agenda.
 Systematic efforts are ongoing based on a management system for information security, and the level of protection is continually monitored based on the current threat scenario.
 Major emphasis is placed on preventive work and the organisation in order to detect, handle and protect the Group’s operations from threats and disruptions as well as on ensuring operational continuity in the event of unforeseen events.
 Axfood has an updated IT security architecture based on Zero Trust and activities that are being implemented according to plan.
-This also involves continuously working on raising awareness of the risk of operational disruptions or losing sensitive data.
+This also involves continuously working on raising awareness of the risk of operational disruptions or losses of sensitive data

 (G) Risk of disruptions in the logistics chain